How to Monetize Your Expertise Online — The Ultimate Guide

 First, you can sell it directly to members of your audience and/or people who care about understanding your audience.
 In that second camp are groups like investment firms or companies that want to do business in your market.
 Research reports that cater to those groups can sell for thousands of dollars per copy.

 Another route is to find one or more sponsors for the report.
 If there are vendors who value getting in front of your audience, this may not be all that difficult to do.
-This is a route we have taken at my Tagoras, where we have published sponsored research – like this and this – for many years.
+This is a route we have taken at my Tagoras, where we have published sponsored research – like the virtual conference report and conquering the confusion – for many years.

 Think of a newsletter like a turbocharged blog.
 Instead of posting your content online where anyone — or no one — might read it, you’re delivering your content directly to the people who are most interested in hearing from you.
 Newsletters have higher engagement rates than blog posts and they put you at a significant advantage when you’re looking to convert interested followers into paying learners.